chungers/infrakit/example/instance/aws/ebs/README.md

   + At the moment, this simply provisions the EBS volume without actually formatting the media.
 So we'd like to include in this plugin the ability to maintain a pool of small instances that can be used to format the volumes and possibly prepare any data necessary on the volume.
+  + Need to work out a simple convention that instances that have attachments will not destroy the attachments but rather we let the group driver determine which unused volumes to destroy.
   + We are implementing a way for another flavor plugin to select a specific or any instance from a group of resources.
 This then allows the group that is provisioning the nodes (hosts) to be able to specify a flavor plugin that can actually pull a volume (a properly formatted one) from